Advanced Heart Failure and Transplantation

 Faculty and Fellows

 There is one fellow that comprises the Advanced Heart Failure/Transplantation Fellowship Program.
-The three teaching faculty in the program are Dr. Sandra Chaparro, Director of the HF/Tx Training Program, Dr. E. Joseph Bauerlein, Program Site Supervisor at UMH, and Dr. Joshua Hare, the highly renowned Director of the UM Interdisciplinary Stem Cell Institute.
+The five teaching faculty in the program are: Dr. Sandra Chaparro, Director of the Heart Failure/Transplant Cardiology Training Program, Dr. E. Joseph Bauerlein, Medical Director of Heart Transplant, Dr. Daniel Dries, Director of Advanced Heart Failure and Transplant Cardiology, Dr. Amit Badiye, Medical Director of Interventional Heart Failure and Dr. Joshua Hare, the highly renowned Director of the UM Interdisciplinary Stem Cell Institute.

 ACGME Accredited: Yes